MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-PSSessionCapability.md

 ## DESCRIPTION
 The Get-PSSessionCapability cmdlet gets the capabilities of a specific user on a constrained session configuration.
-This cmdlet is used by system administrators to audit customized session configurations for their users.
+Use this cmdlet to audit customized session configurations for users.

-Beginning in Windows PowerShell 5.0, you can use the RoleDefinitions property in a session configuration (.pssc) file.
+Starting in Windows PowerShell 5.0, you can use the RoleDefinitions property in a session configuration (.pssc) file.
-Using this property allows you to grant users different capabilities on a single constrained endpoint based on group membership.
+Using this property lets you grant users different capabilities on a single constrained endpoint based on group membership.
-The Get-PSSessionCapability cmdlet reduces complexity when auditing these endpoints by allowing you to determine the exact capabilities granted to a user.
+The Get-PSSessionCapability cmdlet reduces complexity when auditing these endpoints by letting you determine the exact capabilities granted to a user.

 By default, the Get-PSSessionCapability cmdlet returns a list of commands the specified user can run in the specified endpoint.
 This is equivalent to the user running Get-Command in the specified endpoint.
-When run with the Full parameter, an InitialSessionState object is returned.
+When run with the Full parameter, this cmdlet returns an InitialSessionState object.
-This object contains details about the PowerShell runspace the specified user would interact with for the specified endpoint, including information such as Language Mode, Execution Policy, and Environmental Variables.
+This object contains details about the Windows PowerShell runspace the specified user would interact with for the specified endpoint.
+It includes information such as Language Mode, Execution Policy, and Environmental Variables.

 ## EXAMPLES

-### 1: ====== EXAMPLE 1 ========
+### Example 1: Get commands available for a user
 ```
 PS C:\>Get-PSSessionCapability -ConfigurationName Endpoint1 -Username 'CONTOSO\User'
 ```

-This example returns the commands available to the user "CONTOSO\User" when connecting to the "Endpoint1" constrained endpoint on the local computer.
+This example returns the commands available to the user CONTOSO\User when connecting to the Endpoint1 constrained endpoint on the local computer.

-### 2: ====== EXAMPLE 2 ========
+### Example 2: Get details about a runspace for a user
 ```
 PS C:\>Get-PSSessionCapability -ConfigurationName Endpoint1 -Username 'CONTOSO\User' -Full
 ```

-This example returns details about the runspace the user "CONTOSO\User" would interact with when connecting to the "Endpoint1" constrained endpoint.
+This example returns details about the runspace the user CONTOSO\User would interact with when connecting to the Endpoint1 constrained endpoint.

 ## PARAMETERS

 ### -ConfigurationName
-Specifies the constrained session configuration (endpoint) you are inspecting.
+Specifies the constrained session configuration (endpoint) that you are inspecting.

 ```yaml
 Type: String